brookpatten/VisualSail/README.md

 For all of its flaws (and there are many), I think it is still a useful application for its purpose, and now the price is right :)

-Hopefully I'll find the time to at least convert this to monogame to get rid of the xna assembly, and it would be nice to fix the satelite imagery too, but honestly I haven't touched it in years so no promises.
+Hopefully I'll find the time to at least convert this to monogame to get rid of the xna assembly and allow it to run on linux and osx.
+It would be nice to fix the satelite imagery as well.
+Honestly though I haven't touched it in years so no promises.
+I will happily accept pull requests if you have something you would like to add.

 PS: if you were one of the people that bought this back in the day, thanks for humoring me with my hobby and giving a college kid (at the time) some extra spending money.